Neuropsychologist Cristina Martínez explains the risk of developing conduct problems in people with ADHD.

 What are conduct problems?

-Conduct disorders or problems are one of the main reasons parents turn to health professionals.
-They are characterizí by being a serious, repetitive, and persistent misbehavior.
-It’s úr more than “being a naughty child” or a “rebellious teenager.”
+Conduct disorders or problems are one of the main reasons parents turn to healthcare professionals.
+They are characterized by being a serious, repetitive and persistent misbehavior.
+It goes far beyond “being a naughty child” or a “rebellious teenager.”

-Recent longitudinal studies show that children who present ADHD symptomatology with hyperactivity are at higher risk of presenting conduct difficulties and/or disorders, as well as learning difficulties, substance abuse, and self-harm in adolescence and adulthood.
+The most recent longitudinal studies show that children who exhibit symptoms of ADHD with hyperactivity have a higher risk of presenting conduct difficulties and/or disorders, as well as learning difficulties, substance abuse and self-harm in adolescence and adulthood.

-ADHD is a disorder associatí with high comorbidity; that is, it is common for it to coexist with another psychological disorder in the individual.
+ADHD is a disorder associated with high comorbidity, that is, it is common for another psychological disorder to coexist in the individual.

-Similarly, studies indicate that between 40% and 60% of children diagnosí with ADHD will at some point in their lives have an addí Oppositional Defiant Disorder (ODD).
+Likewise, studies indicate that between 40% and 60% of children diagnosed with ADHD will at some point in their lives have an Oppositional Defiant Disorder (ODD) in addition.

-Studies indicate that between 1.5% and 3.4% of young people may suffer from this problem, being between 3 and 5 times more frequent in boys than in girls.
+Studies indicate that between 1.5% and 3.4% of young people may suffer from this problem, being 3 to 5 times more frequent in boys than in girls.

 Subscribe